llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       the `acc parallel` has been proposed for inclusion in the OpenACC spec after 2.7.
 In that case, either interpretation is conforming.
-* If *exp* `reduction(`*o*`:`*v*`)` on an `acc loop`, and if the loop is gang-partitioned, then *imp* `copy(`*v*`)` on the parent `acc parallel` overriding any *imp* `firstprivate(`*v*`)` as long as all of the following conditions hold:
-    * There is no *exp* DA for that variable on that `acc parallel` or on any `acc loop` nested between it and the gang-partitioned `acc loop`.
-    * There is no local declaration of *v* nested between the `acc parallel` and the gang-partitioned `acc loop`.
-    * Notes:
-        * By converting *v* from gang-private to gang-shared, this rule can trigger the previous rule to convert a trivial gang reduction to *imp* `reduction` on the `acc parallel`.
-        * This rule does not follow OpenACC 2.7.
-However, in our experiments so far, both gcc 7.3.0 and pgcc 18.10-0 appear to perform gang reductions and copy the reduction variable's values to and from the device as specified by this rule.
-          This is true even when, without this rule, the reduction variable should be *imp* `firstprivate`.
-        * There is discussion among the OpenACC technical committee about adding a rule like this one to the OpenACC spec after 2.7.
-However, every proposal considered so far produces surprising or non-portable behavior in some cases, so the future of this behavior is unclear.
 * It is an error if, on a particular OpenACC directive, there exist multiple *imp|exp* `reduction` with different reduction operators for a single variable *v*.
 Moreover, *imp* `reduction` is included